dell-cloud-marketplace/docker-spree/README.md

 ## Test your deployment

 The Spree application can take some time to run due to scripts executed at start up but this usually is under a minute.
-You can check the progress by following the logs '**sudo docker logs follow spree**' until the Nginx service is running.
+You can check the progress by following the logs '**sudo docker logs --follow spree**' until the Nginx service is running.

 To access the website, open:
 ```no-highlight